Winston Ewert

 About

 Winston Ewert is a software engineer and researcher with a passion for applying his skill as a computer scientist to uncovering the mysteries of life.
-He obtained a Bachelor's of Science in Computer Science degree at Trinity Western University, a Master of Science degree in Computer Science at Baylor University, and a Doctorate of Philosophy in Electrical and Computer Engineering at Baylor University.
 He works primarily in the field of intelligent design, exploring the implications of computer simulations of evolution, developing the theory of specified complexity, and understanding genomes as examples of sophisticated software.

 Publications